 - BMW handguards.

 - Heidenau K60 tyres

 - Garmin Nuvi SatNav (alongside my Garmin 76) off a CAN bus plug.

 - Aerostich sheepskin saddle pad.

-Leaving Vines the new K60s immediately felt a squirrely, though that impression wore off by the time I got home some 40 miles later.
-I’m expecting them to last longer than TKC, feel as good on the road and be nearly as good on the dirt.
-Along the M25 motorway, the taller MM screen was certainly better than the OE effort, but my feeling was it curves back too much at the top, rather than staying upright like the Tenere one – even if that one needed to TTech screen extension to be effective for me.
-The lowered gearing seems to have gained about 400 rpm/lost 4-5mph by losing a tooth on the front, so I’m doing around 7-8mpg at tickover in first now.
+Leaving Vines the new K60s felt a squirrely, though that impression wore off by the time I got home some 40 miles later.
+I’m expecting them to last longer than TKCs, feel as good on the road and be nearly as good on the dirt.
+Along the M25 motorway, the taller Metal Mule screen was certainly better than the OE effort, but my feeling was it curves back too much at the top, rather than staying upright like the Tenere one – even if that one needed to TTech screen extension to be effective for me.
+The lowered gearing seems to have gained about 400 rpm/lost 4-5mph, so I’m doing around 7-8mpg at tickover in first now.
 Better than nothing.
-With the full length bash plate and engine bars, I’m hoping this bike won’t suffer the cracked crankcase my Tenere picked up one gnarly evening in Morocco last time.
+With the full-length bash plate and engine bars, I’m hoping this bike won’t suffer the cracked crankcase my Tenere picked up one gnarly evening in Morocco.
 And the rad guard won’t do any harm, though I’ve not heard they’re vulnerable.
-The chunky MM rack built for their tough cases may be OTT too so will barely notice the Enduristan panniers resting against it.
-Once I hand the 650 back I hope to adapt that rack to fit my GS500R project bike.
+The chunky Metal Mule rack built for their tough cases may be OTT too for the Enduristan panniers resting against it.